turingschool-projects/kwk-level3-swift/sessions/functions_slides.markdown

 walkDog(numberOfDogs : 4)
 ```

-^ Show this slide, explain that the 4 that is passed into the function call is substituted into the function, so anytime the function sees the variable `numberOfDogs` - it will substitute 4 in for that variable.
+^ Show this slide, explain that the 4 that is passed into the function call is substituted in the function, so anytime that the function sees the variable `numberOfDogs` - it will substitute 4 in for that variable.
-Be careful - the spaces surrounding the ":" in the function declaration's () DO matter - (numberOfDogs : Int) works and (numberOfDogs:Int) work buts (numberOfDogs :Int) or (numberOfDogs: Int) do NOT work.
+Be careful - the spaces surrounding the ":" in the function declaration's () DO matter - (numberOfDogs : Int) works and (numberOfDogs:Int) works but (numberOfDogs :Int) or (numberOfDogs: Int) will NOT work.
 <Move to Xcode to model>
 MODEL: it's recommended to copy and paste then comment out the first function.
 That way you have something to start with but don't have naming conflicts.
 Add an argument into the function declarations ()